centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 ## Final steps

 As the HEXONET system is a pre-paid system, you have to add funds to your account to be able to order products and services.
 For doing this login in to the HEXONET Control Panel [LIVE System](//account.hexonet.net/).
 Click on your account name at the top right and then press the button `Add Funds`.
 If you need funds to be added to your [OT&E Account](//account-ote.hexonet.net), let us know.

+## Known Issues

+Find below some collection of incompatibilities of / with WHMCS.

+### 1. Change of Registrant

+When it comes to a change of owner while updating whois contact information of a domain, this might lead to a so-called `Trade`.
+This is in general for free, except at some ccTLD providers.
+In case this results into costs, we log such costs to the System Activity Log for transparency.
+WHMCS is by design totally incompatible to this process and can't therefore automatically generate an invoice for this (and to process the update after payment).
+We are trying to figure a better solution out.

+### 2. IDN Conversion

+Reported to and confirmed by WHMCS.
+When it comes to IDNs, WHMCS is doing the conversion to punycode incorrect.
+There are different standards - IDNA2003, IDNA2008, UTS46.
+It depends on the underlying TLD provider / registry which one to support. e.g. when searching for `fußball`, `fussball.com` is the right way for .com and `fußball.de` the right one for .de, but WHMCS is converting it to `fussball.de` which is still supported and valid, but probably not the domain you were looking for (`fußball.de`).

+### 3. EPP Codes

+Some TLDs like .DK, .AT, etc. do not require an epp / authorization code for transfers.
+That's why we automatically disable the "epp code" checkbox for such TLDs within the "Registrar TLD Sync" (WHMCS' pricing import).
+But when it comes to a system-internal transfer in the HEXONET System, so from customer A to customer B, our Backend System is enforcing the epp / authorization code which is not compatible to the global configuration setting.
+Workaround: Deactivation of the global configuration.
+Which is then enforcing the authcode for all transfer cases of the underlying TLD and therefore also not what we are looking for.
+If a transfer is failing, check the Module Queue (find it under utilities) if there's an error message including "Authorization failed; USERTRANSFER - AUTH CODE REQUIRED".
+If so, please ask the current owner for the epp code and then reach out to our support department.
+We have addressed a feature request to WHMCS to get this solved.